Keto Pizza Casserole

 This post may contain affiliate links.
 See my disclosure policy.

-This keto pizza casserole has all the best parts of a pizza all baked together, creating the ultimate low carb comfort food!
-Cheesy, meaty, and made with 5 ingredients, it takes just 20 minutes to make!
+My keto pizza casserole has all the best parts of a pizza baked together, creating the ultimate low-carb comfort food.
+It’s cheesy, meaty, and made with five ingredients.

-Que, keto pizza, pizza bowls, and, more recently, keto pizza casserole.
-Rather than piling our toppings on a keto pizza crust, everything’s layered on a bed of low-carb pasta and baked until the cheese is bubbly and golden brown.
+We love all things low-carb pizza (Hello keto pizzapizza bowls) and, more recently, keto pizza casserole.
+Rather than piling our toppings on a keto pizza crust, everything’s layered and baked until the cheese is bubbly and golden brown.

 Table of Contents